Syed-Niaz/Bellabeat-Capstone-Project/README.md

 **Set Goal Alert**

-App can set goals like steps covered and calories burned for each user and alert them when they have achieved them.
-In-built BMI calculator in th app can help in setting customized goals for each user.
+App can set goals by creating milestones for steps covered and calories burned for each user and alert them when they have achieved them.
+In-built Body Mass Index (BMI) calculator in th app can help in setting customized goals for each user.

 **Rewards**